Doctoral Candidate, Harvard University, History of Science

 Attorney licensed in California and the District of Columbia, Registered Patent Attorney

 Tiffany Nichols is a Doctoral Candidate in the Department of the History of Science at Harvard University, a Graduate Student Affiliate at the Black Hole Initiative, and an NSF Grantee.
 Tiffany’s research interests are at the intersection of history, science, physics, technology, environment, and law.
-Her current research focuses on how the landscape and surrounding environment are embedded in the output signals of the main instrument of the Laser Interferometer Gravitational-Wave Observatory (LIGO).
-In this vein, she also studies how physicists and engineers understand what is a gravitational wave signal and what is merely noise generated from the instrument and surrounding environment.
+Her current research focuses on how place, surrounding environment, and laboratory are embedded in the output signals of the Laser Interferometer Gravitational-Wave Observatory (LIGO).
+In this vein, she focuses on how physicists and engineers understand what is a gravitational wave signal and what is merely noise generated by the instrument, its location, and surrounding environment.